ubcecon/ai-workshop/local/LOCAL_README.md

 ## Running Locally

 These are the notebook files to run locally, on your own PC.
-You should use either RStudio or VSCode with the Quarto extension to run them.
+You should use either Python or VSCode with the Quarto extension to run them.

 * You will need to have installed the relevant packages and software on your own computer before your can run them.
 * You should also pay attention to the *directory* where the files are.